Rover

 1997 Rover 620

 CarHunch analysed 11,350 real MOT records for the 1997 Rover 620.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1997 Rover 620 is well below the UK average, with only 65.8% passing MOT first time against the national 80% benchmark—and one in five of these cars have recorded dangerous defects, which is a genuine buyer concern.
 Petrol versions fare marginally better at 66.5% pass rate, while diesels slip to 64%, suggesting neither powertrain offers a reliability advantage.